soumyajitjalua1/CleverQ-/README.md

 - **Interactive Chat Interface:** Users can input questions and receive AI-generated responses in real-time.
 - **Question History:** Display of all previous questions and responses for easy tracking and review.
+-  **Multiple Conversation Tabs**: Users can create and manage multiple tabs, each maintaining its own question and response history.
+- **Interactive UI**: Clean and intuitive interface built with Streamlit.
 - **Dynamic Updates:** Updates the UI dynamically with new questions and responses without refreshing the page.

 ## Installation